SAP/luigi/docs/authorization-configuration.md

 ## Implement a custom authorization provider

 You can write your own authorization provider that meets your requirements.

 [oAuth2ImplicitGrant.js](../core/src/providers/auth/oAuth2ImplicitGrant.js) is a good starting point if you don't use an external authorization library.

 After authorization is successful on the authorization provider's side, it redirects back to `Luigi callback.html` **redirect_uri**.
 The provider verifies the authorization data, saves it in  **localStorage** for Luigi, and redirects to the Luigi main page.

 [openIdConnect.js](../core/src/providers/auth/openIdConnect.js) lazy loads the official `oidc-client` library and is a good starting point if you also depend on external authorization libraries.

-Make sure to set the following data in your authorization provider implementation, so that it is used after successful authorization:
+Make sure to set this data in your authorization provider implementation, so that it is used after successful authorization:

 ```javascript
 const data = {